dotnet/csharplang/proposals/csharp-7.2/ref-local-reassignment.md

 When the left operand binds to an `out` parameter, it is an error if that `out` parameter has not been definitely assigned at at the beginning of the ref assignment operator.

-If the left operand is a writeable ref (i.e. it designates anything other than a `ref readonly` local or parameter), then the right operand may not be a `ref readonly` local or parameter.
+If the left operand is a writeable ref (i.e. it designates anything other than a `ref readonly` local or  `in` parameter), then the right operand may not be a `ref readonly` local or parameter.

 The ref assignment operator yields an lvalue of the assigned type.
-It is writeable if the left operand is writeable (i.e. not `ref readonly`).
+It is writeable if the left operand is writeable (i.e. not `ref readonly` or `in`).

 The safety rules for this operator are: